machawk1/log/_drafts/2024-05-29-cci-research-showcase.md

 I opted to present.

-I have reiterated the advice that started this post to my PhD, Hyung Wook Choi, who also opted to present.
+I have reiterated the advice that started this post to my PhD, <a href="https://choihywook.github.io/">Hyung Wook Choi</a>, who also opted to present.

 This post is a brief summary of this brief event.